🤖 AI Tools

 Qwen 3.5 is the better model on paper.
 It scores higher on more benchmarks, supports more languages, handles multimodal input, has a larger context window, and costs less per token.

-DeepSeek V3 is older (December 2024 vs February 2026) and hasn’t been updated to match Qwen 3.5’s latest capabilities.
+DeepSeek V3 is older — December 2024 versus February 2026.
+It hasn’t been updated to match Qwen’s latest capabilities.
 When DeepSeek V4 launches, this comparison will likely shift.

 For now: use Qwen 3.5 as your primary open-source model.
-Keep DeepSeek V3 as an alternative for coding tasks where you prefer its output style, or use DeepSeek R1 when you need dedicated reasoning.
+Keep DeepSeek V3 as an alternative for coding tasks where you prefer its output style, or use DeepSeek R1 for dedicated reasoning.